 - Recognizing Canine Cognitive Dysfunction warning signs

 - Treatment options for managing dog dementia

 - Be prepared for dementia in senior dogs

 Many people discount changes in behavior as signs of aging, so how do dogs act when they have dementia?

-Use this canine cognitive dysfunction checklist to monitor your dog’s symptoms.
+Use this cognitive dysfunction syndrome checklist to monitor your dog’s symptoms and risk factors.

 - Your dog loses interest in you and his surroundings.